 Why is my Windows System Idle Process so high?

-If your computer has a multiple core processor (e.g., a six-core or eight-core), you may see a high System Idle Process percent when few or no software programs are running on your computer.
+If your computer has a multi-core processor (e.g., a six-core or eight-core), you may see a high System Idle Process percent when few or no software programs are running on your computer.
 Also, even if programs are open, the System Idle Process can still be high if the processor is waiting for something to do.

 Troubleshooting issues related to high System Idle Process